ant-media/ant-media-documentation/docs/guides/recording-live-streams/media-push-plugin.md

 ## How Composite Layout works
 Composite layout is an HTML page which gets loaded on the Server side with Media Push Plugin , we can specify a room name as a URL parameter to the Composite Layout page , then it joins the room and waits for the instruction.

-On Composite layout page there will be a blank canvas on which you can dispay the streams , for displying stream from the room onto canvas you can the send the REST API request and the stream will be displayed on the canvas.
+On Composite layout page there will be a blank canvas on which you can display the streams , for displaying stream from the room onto canvas you can the send the REST API request and the stream will be displayed on the canvas.

 ### How to add Composite Layout
 1. Download the composite_layout.html file